iirisarri/PEB_Phylogenomics/README.md

 ## Objective and data

 We will use a dataset [from this paper](https://academic.oup.com/sysbio/article/65/6/1057/2281640).
-The starting point are a subset of proteins obtained from genomes/transcriptomes from 23 species of vertebrates and our aim is to reconstruct the phylogeny of these species using concatenated and coalescent approaches.
+The starting point is a subset of proteins obtained from genomes/transcriptomes of 23 species of vertebrates and our aim is to reconstruct the phylogeny of these species using concatenated and coalescent approaches.
 In practice, we are using a subset of the full genomes/transcriptomes of these species, only to speed up computations.

 Let's start by downloading the data from [this respository](https://github.com/iirisarri/PEB_Phylogenomics/blob/master/vertebrate_proteomes.tar.gz) and decompress it into your preferred location.